 As with all supplements, it’s important to consult with a healthcare professional before taking vitamin D supplements.
 That said, vitamin D can also be found in fatty fish (tuna, salmon, and mackerel) and mushrooms.

 When it comes to supplements for your immune system, it would be almost impossible not to mention vitamin C.

-With its powerful antioxidant value, vitamin C not only protect the body from oxidative damage but it also supports the immune system, boosting its ability to fight against infections and diseases.
+With its powerful antioxidant value, vitamin C not only protects the body from oxidative damage but it also supports the immune system, boosting its ability to fight against infections and diseases.
 What’s more, if you are stricken down by an infection, vitamin C can also help your body fight it.

 For instance, a review of 29 studies published in the Cochrane Database of Systematic Reviews found that regularly supplementing vitamin C helped to reduce the duration of colds by 8% in adults and 14% in children.
 The same review also found that the supplements reduced common cold occurrence by up to 50%.

-As high dosages of vitamin C have been found to consult your healthcare professional for dosage recommendations.
+Be sure to consult your healthcare professional for dosage recommendations.

 3. B complex vitamins

 The body needs B vitamins to make immune cells, so supplementing with B vitamins would be a great way to boost your immune system.

 The most B vitamins that can help to prevent the risk of diseases, as well as boost the immune system, are vitamins B12 and B6 – both of which can be found in turkey, beans, spinach, and salmon.

 The body uses zinc to help produce and activate T-cells, which are cells that activate the immune cells to protect the body against infection.
 A zinc deficiency may affect your immune system’s ability to function properly, resulting in an increased risk of infection and disease.